Radu1409/Rideflow/README.md

 - 🎥 [Presentation Video](#presentation-video)

 ## 🌟 Getting Started
-To run the Uber Clone app on your local device, follow the steps below:
+To run the Rideflow app on your local device, follow the steps below:

 ### Project Initialization
 ```bash